 |State / Territory||Median Y/Y Member Growth (%) - Level|

-- While overall membership in federally insured credit unions continued to grow during the year ending in the first quarter of 2022, at the median, membership declined 0.4 percent.
-Membership declined 0.5 percent at the median in the year ending in the first quarter of 2021.
-Overall, about 55 percent of federally insured credit unions had fewer members at the end of the first quarter of 2022 than a year earlier.
-Credit unions with falling membership tend to be small; about 60 percent had less than $50 million in assets in the first quarter of 2022.
+- Nationally, membership increased by 0.2 percent at the median in the year ending in the first quarter of 2023.
+Membership declined by 0.4 percent at the median in the year ending in the first quarter of 2022.
+Overall, about 53 percent of federally insured credit unions had more members at the end of the first quarter of 2023 than a year earlier.
+Credit unions with falling membership tend to be small; over 60 percent had less than $50 million in assets in the first quarter of 2023.

-- Over the year ending in the first quarter of 2022, credit unions headquartered in Alaska (4.3 percent) and Wyoming (3.3 percent) experienced the strongest median membership growth.
+- Over the year ending in the first quarter of 2023, credit unions headquartered in Alaska (5.9 percent) and Nevada (3.4 percent) experienced the strongest median membership growth.

-- At the median, membership declined in 25 states and Washington, D.C. over the year.
-New Jersey (-2.3 percent) and Rhode Island (-1.9 percent) saw the largest median declines in membership during that time.
-Membership was virtually unchanged in seven states at the median.
+- At the median, membership declined in Washington, D.C. and thirteen states over the year.
+Washington, D.C. (-1.6 percent) and New Hampshire (-1.5 percent) saw the largest median declines in membership during that time.
+Membership was virtually unchanged in ten states at the median.

 Median Annual Loan Growth

 |State / Territory||Median Y/Y Loan Growth (%) - Level|

 - Nationally, loans outstanding rose by 13.3 percent at the median over the year ending in the first quarter of 2023.
 During the previous year, loans grew by 4.6 percent at the median.